-CPI-818 is an investigational selective, orally bioavailable, covalent inhibitor of ITK.
+Our lead product candidate, soquelitinib (CPI-818), is an investigational selective, orally bioavailable, covalent inhibitor of ITK.
 ITK, an enzyme that functions in T cell signaling and differentiation, is expressed predominantly in T cells, which are lymphocytes that play a vital role in immune responses.
 T cell lymphomas are malignancies of T cells that proliferate and spread throughout the body.
-These lymphomas often have tonic signaling through the T cell receptor pathway, which involves ITK.
-Inhibition of ITK could result in blockade of this signaling pathway and potential control of the malignancy.
-One of the key survival mechanisms of both lymphomas and solid tumors is believed to be the reprogramming of normal T cells to create an inflammatory environment that inhibits anti-tumor immune response and favors tumor growth.
-We believe highly selective inhibitors of this enzyme will facilitate induction of T cell anti-tumor immunity and may be useful in the treatment of solid tumors as well as lymphomas.
+These lymphomas sometimes have tonic signaling through the T cell receptor pathway, which involves ITK.
+Inhibition of ITK could result in blockade of this signaling pathway and control the growth of the malignancy.
+In addition, one of the key survival mechanisms of both lymphomas and solid tumors is believed to be the reprogramming of normal T cells to create an inflammatory environment that inhibits anti-tumor immune response and favors tumor growth through the function of Th2 cells.
+We believe highly selective inhibitors of this enzyme will facilitate induction of normal T cell anti-tumor immunity and may be useful in the treatment of solid tumors as well as lymphomas.
+Selective inhibition of ITK can block the production and function of Th2 cells, potentially leading to a biasing toward the differentiation of naïve T cells into Th1 cells, a process known as Th1 skewing.
+Th1 cells lead to the generation of killer T cells that can eliminate tumor cells or viral infected cells.
+Th1 cells produce interferon gamma and tumor necrosis factor that are cytokines known to destroy cancer cells.
+We believe that soquelitinib can lead to reprograming of normal immune responses that also could be beneficial for the treatment of certain autoimmune and allergic diseases.
+Overactive Th2 cells play a role in autoimmune and allergic diseases, which can potentially be ameliorated by selective ITK inhibition by blocking Th2 function and their production of inflammatory cytokines.

-CPI-818 is currently being studied in a Phase 1/1b clinical trial that was designed to select the recommended Phase 2 clinical trial dose of CPI-818 and evaluate its safety, pharmacokinetics, target occupancy, immunologic effects, biomarkers and efficacy.
-The study employs an adaptive, expansion cohort design, with an initial phase that evaluated escalating doses (100, 200, 400, 600 mg taken twice a day) in successive cohorts of patients, followed by a second phase that is designed to evaluate safety and tumor response to the recommended dose of CPI-818 in disease-specific patient cohorts.
+Soquelitinib is currently being studied in a Phase 1/1b clinical trial that was designed to select the recommended Phase 2 dose of soquelitinib and evaluate its safety, pharmacokinetics ("PK"), target occupancy, immunologic effects, biomarkers and efficacy.
+The study employs an adaptive, expansion cohort design, with an initial phase that evaluated escalating doses (100, 200, 400, 600 mg taken twice a day) in successive cohorts of patients, followed by a second phase that is designed to evaluate safety and tumor response to the recommended dose of soquelitinib in disease-specific patient cohorts.
 By protocol design, treatment is discontinued after one year or upon disease progression.
+The study has enrolled patients from the United States, Australia, China and South Korea with several types of advanced, refractory T cell lymphomas.
+During the dose escalation phase of the study, and with longer follow up, it became clear that the patients receiving the 200mg twice per day dose were demonstrating higher response rates as well as longer disease control.
+This dose was determined to be the optimal dose and was consistent with dose-response effects seen in in vitro preclinical experiments.

-In December 2020 at the American Society of Hematology Annual Meeting, we presented preliminary Phase 1/1b clinical data with CPI-818 in refractory T cell lymphomas in patients receiving adequate doses of the drug.
-The data presented were as follows:
+In December 2022 at the American Society of Hematology Annual Meeting ("ASH"), we presented preliminary Phase 1/1b clinical data with soquelitinib in refractory T cell lymphomas.
+The data presented were as of a September 2, 2022 data cut-off: